How to Deploy Cloud Functions with Node.js

 About Cloud Functions

-let you run code and deploy to the cloud GCP with no servers or containers you need to maintain.
-In this blog we'll write our first cloud functions and deploy to the cloud.
+Google's Cloud Functions let you run code and deploy to GCP with no servers or containers you need to maintain.
+This makes it ideal for lightweight, event-driven workloads.

 GCP Account

-First, you'll need GCP account, once you have already should be able to process the below steps.
+First, you'll need a GCP account.
+Once you have one, you should be able to proceed with the steps below.

 npm init -y